Mon State: History

 Mon tradition holds that the Suwarnabhumi mentioned in the Edicts of Ashoka and the Dîpavamsa was their first kingdom (pronounced Suvanna Bhoum), founded around the port of Thaton in about 300 BC, however, this is disputed by scholars.

 Oral tradition suggests that they had contact with Buddhism via seafaring as early as the 3rd century BCE, though definitely by the 2nd century BCE when they received an envoy of monks from Ashoka.
-The Mon converted to Theravada Buddhism sometime before the sixth century, and they adopted the Indian Pali script.
+The Mon converted to Theravada Buddhism sometime before the sixth century, and they adopted the Indian Pallava script.
 Much of the Mon's written records have been destroyed through wars.
 The Mons blended Indian and Mon cultures in a hybrid of the civilisations.
 By 825 they had firmly established themselves in southern and southeastern Myanmar and founded the cities of Bago (Pegu) and Thaton.
 By the mid-9th century, they had come to dominate all of southern Myanmar.

 Mon kingdoms

-The first recorded kingdom that can undisputedly be attributed to the Mon was Dvaravati which prospered until around 1024 AD when their capital was sacked by the Khmer Empire and most of the inhabitants fled west to present-day Myanmar and eventually founded new kingdoms.
-These, too, eventually came under pressure from new ethnic groups arriving from the north.
+The first recorded kingdom that can undisputedly be attributed to the Mon was Dvaravati, which prospered until around 1024 AD when their capital was ruled by the Khmer Empire.
+Most of the inhabitants fled west to present-day Myanmar and established new kingdoms.
+These, too, came under pressure from new ethnic groups arriving from the north, such as the Tai peoples.
+Despite these challenges, the Mon contributed significantly to the spread of Theravada Buddhism and left a lasting influence on the region’s cultural and religious development.